yobix-ai/extractous/bindings/extractous-python/README.md

-# extractous Python Bindings
+# Extractous Python Bindings

-This project provides Python bindings for the extractous library, allowing you to use extractous functionality in your Python applications.
+This project provides Python bindings for the Extractous library, allowing you to use extractous functionality in your Python applications.

 ## Installation